roidrage/paperplanes/_posts/2013-1-21-failure-is-always-an-option.md

 ---
 title: Failure is Always an Option
-layout: single
+layout: post
-topics: operations culture
+tags: operations culture
 ---
 Failure is still one of the most undervalued things in our business, in most businesses really.
 We still tend to point fingers elsewhere, blame the other